vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 There are many unsupervised learning techniques, but not all of them will be useful for detecting anomalies.
 Since there's no rigid mathematical definition for what an outlier is, finding anomalies becomes somewhat subjective.
 To solve this problem, we have to evaluate our constraints and needs.
 Do we need to find anomalies in real-time?
 Do we have a time constraint?

 - **Real-time:** We don't have access to historical data, so we need an easy way to preprocess the data that is wholly independent from historical data, and the model must be simple to deploy at the source of the data stream.
 For example, we might use simple preprocessing techniques like normalization, standardization or One-Hot Encoding instead of more complex ones like windows, interpolation, or intersection.
-Isolation forests, k-means, robust :py:mod:`~verticapy.machine_learning.vertica.decomposition.PCA`, or global outlier detection using z-score would be ideal, whereas local outlier factor, DBSCAN, or other hard-to-deploy methods cannot be used.
+Isolation forests, :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans`, robust :py:mod:`~verticapy.machine_learning.vertica.decomposition.PCA`, or global outlier detection using z-score would be ideal, whereas local outlier factor, :py:mod:`~verticapy.machine_learning.vertica.cluster.DBSCAN`, or other hard-to-deploy methods cannot be used.
 - **Near Real-time:** We have access to historical data and our preprocessing method must be fast.
 The model has to be simple to score with.
 We can use any preprocessing technique as long as it is fast enough, which of course varies.
-Since this is still a real-time use case, we should still avoid any hard-to-deploy algorithms like DBSCAN or local outlier factor.
+Since this is still a real-time use case, we should still avoid any hard-to-deploy algorithms like :py:mod:`~verticapy.machine_learning.vertica.cluster.DBSCAN` or local outlier factor.
 - **No time constraint:** We can use any techniques we want.

-Due to the complexity of the computations, anomalies are difficult to detect in the context of "Big Data."
+Due to the complexity of the computations, anomalies are difficult to detect in the context of "Big Data".
 We have three efficient methods for that case:

 - **Machine Learning:** We need to use easily-deployable algorithms to perform real-time fraud detection.
-Isolation forests and ``k-means`` can be easily deployed and they work well for detecting anomalies.
+Isolation forests and :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` can be easily deployed and they work well for detecting anomalies.
 - **Rules & Thresholds:** The z-score can be an efficient solution for detecting global outliers.
 - **Decomposition:** Robust :py:mod:`~verticapy.machine_learning.vertica.decomposition.PCA` is another technique for detecting outliers.